Waiting Period in Health Insurance

 Types of Waiting Period in Health Insurance

-• Pre-existing Diseases (PED) Waiting Period: At the time of taking health insurance, if the insured has any existing ailments like diabetes, high blood pressure, thyroid, etc., they are called pre-existing diseases.
-Almost all health insurance plans cover pre-existing diseases after a waiting period of usually 2 to 4 years.
-This implies that any hospitalization expenses related to the declared ailments can be claimed only after 4 successful years with the insurer.
+• Pre-existing Diseases (PED) Waiting Period: At the time of taking health insurance, if the insured has any existing ailments like diabetes, high blood pressure, thyroid, etc., they are called pre-existing diseases (PEDs).
+Almost all medical insurance plans cover PEDs after a waiting period of usually 2 to 3 years.
+This implies that any hospitalisation expenses related to the declared illnesses can be claimed only after 2 to 3 successful years with the insurer.

-• Waiting Periods for Specific Ailments/Procedures: There are certain listed ailments & procedures, such as ENT disorders, hernia, osteoporosis, joint replacement surgery, cataract, etc., for which health policies normally have a one or two years of waiting period.
-Any medical expenses resulting from such diseases/ procedures are covered only after the 1 year/ 2 years waiting period is over.
+• Waiting Periods for Specific Ailments/Procedures: There are certain listed ailments & procedures, such as hernia, joint replacement surgery, ENT disorders, osteoporosis, cataract, etc., for which health policies normally have a waiting period of up to 3 years.
+Any medical expenses resulting from such diseases/ procedures are covered only after the said waiting period is over.

-• Initial Waiting Period: Almost all health insurance plans have an initial waiting period of one month or 30 days during which no claims are accepted, except for accidental cases.
+• Initial Waiting Period: Almost all health insurance plans have an initial waiting period of 30 days, during which no claims are accepted other than claims related to accidental cases.

-• Critical Illnesses Waiting Period: Regular health insurance plans cover critical diseases after a waiting period of 90 days and reject any claims for such diseases received during this period.
+• Critical Illnesses Waiting Period: Regular mediclaim insurance plans cover critical diseases after a waiting period of 90 days and reject any claims for such diseases received during this period.

-• Maternity Benefit Waiting Period: There are several health insurance plans that offer maternity benefits and newborn baby cover only after a waiting period ranging from 9 months to 36 months is over.
+• Maternity Benefit Waiting Period: There are several health plans that offer maternity insurance benefits and newborn baby coverage only after a waiting period ranging from 3 months to 48 months is over.

 Important Points Related to Health Insurance Waiting Period